Whisk Yourself Away to the Best Matcha in Brisbane

 Lola’s Coffee Bar

-You’ve likely come across Lola’s Coffee Bar on your FYP or explore page, and for good reason.
+You’ve likely come across Lola’s Coffee Bar on your FYP or explore page.
 This Filipino-inspired cafe whips up creative concoctions from house-made syrups, cold foams, premium Uji matcha, and top-notch coffee.
 After going viral repeatedly for their fun, immersive content, Lola’s opened up a second location to make your matcha-hunting even easier.

 Multiple locations